Sohrab-rz/adaptive_control_course_project/README.md

 #### 1.1.1 Rohrs' Counterexample Simulation

 We first implemented the original system of Rohrs' counterexample and simulated the conditions specified.
-The block diagram includes the reference model, the main plant, the matching block, and the controller — each described individually.
+The block diagram includes the reference model, the main plant, the adpatation block, and the controller — each described individually.

 **Block Diagram:**
 ![Figure 1 – Overall Rohrs Counterexample Diagram](figures/figure1.png)